haradakunihiko/react-confirm/README.md

 - React <=17 users should stick to `react-confirm` version 0.1.x

 ## Usage
-1. create your dialog component.
+1. Create your dialog component.
-2. apply `confirmable` to your component (Optional.
+2. Apply `confirmable` HOC to your component (Optional.
 See `confirmable` implementation).
-3. create function with `createConfirmation` by passing your confirmable component.
+3. Create a function using `createConfirmation` by passing your `confirmable` component.
 4. call it!

 ### create confirmable component